wagesj45/gray-duck-mail/code-documentation/EasyMailDiscussion.Web/Startup/README.md

 Startup Class
 =============

-[Missing &lt;summary> documentation for "T:EasyMailDiscussion.Web.Startup"]
+Manages the start up routine for the application.

 Inheritance Hierarchy